Choosing a pension yourself

 If you’re not currently a member of a pension scheme, you may want to set one up yourself.
 Before doing so, and if you’re an employee, please check whether your employer will be automatically enrolling you into their workplace pension scheme.
-Automatic enrolment will not be completed until October 2018, so your employer may not have reached the date (called the staging date) by which they must automatically enrol their eligible employees.
+Automatic enrolment was completed by October 2018, so your employer must automatically enrol their eligible employees.

 You can still start your own pension if you are, or will become, a member of a workplace pension scheme.
 Since 2006, there has been no restriction on the number of different pension schemes that you can belong to, although there are limits on the total amounts that can be contributed across all schemes each year, if you’re to receive tax relief on your contributions.

 These are offered by insurance companies, banks, building societies and other pension providers, including online pension providers.